Entry requirements

 Course content

 The range of research topics for our Ageing MPhil, PhD and MD programmes is diverse.
-They include: biology of ageing; age-related diseases; ageing health and society; technology; nutrition and oral health; and ethics.
+We accept proposals from many areas related to ageing and age-related health.

-Increased life expectancy is one of the most notable human achievements of the last century.
+Increased life expectancy has changed a lot in the last century.
 We are living longer, and our quality of life depends on healthy ageing.
 Older people are at increased risk of disease and disability.
-This can seriously affect their quality of life and impact on their families.
-This is why Newcastle's research and treatment of our ageing population is important for us all.
+This can affect their quality of life and impact their families.
+Newcastle's research and treatment of our ageing population is important for us all.

 Information for international students